Which bucket is best?

 The loader activity while measuring the fuel consumption with each bucket should be the activity that will provide the most consistent machine load from one week to the next.
 The loader should work with each bucket over a time frame that is sufficient to ensure the measure of fuel consumption represents a reasonably accurate average for comparison purposes.

 If the loader is focused on loading ore during the trial period, it will be useful to measure fuel consumption for both per operating hour and per tonne moved.
+The measure of fuel consumption per operating hour can be improved by adjusting for idle hours.

 Carbon dioxide emissions can be calculated using the ratio of 3 kg of CO2 emitted for each litre of diesel fuel consumed.